MUVIM/FallDetection/README.md

 In the file sample code, code is shared that can be referenced to help build a data pipeline and train a model.
 This code builds the work shared at: https://github.com/JJN123/Fall-Detection

 Please use software such as 7-Zip to uncompress/unzip downloaded files.
 If data errors or loss persist, please try to redownload files.
 As mentioned in the dataset – certain trials were lost due to data corruption during record.
-These files are largely removed from the dataset prior to be shared, however falls Fall49/, Fall143/, Fall159/ were included erroneously.
+These files are largely removed from the dataset prior to be shared, however RGB Falls 49, 143 and 159 were included erroneously.